Skip to content

 Pick by working backward from the value-per-record in your downstream system:

-• Building outbound cadences targeting verified C-level contacts at agencies → ZoomInfo / Apollo / Lusha.
+• Outbound cadences targeting verified C-level contacts at agencies → ZoomInfo / Apollo / Lusha.
 The contact verification is what you're paying for.

-• Compiling a partner-ecosystem map by service category and location → Agency Vista (cheap, comprehensive, fast).
+• Partner-ecosystem map by service category and location → Agency Vista (cheap, comprehensive, fast).

-• Selecting a single agency to hire from 5-10 finalists → Clutch / G2 / Sortlist for the reviews, then a sales conversation.
+• Selecting a single agency to hire from 5-10 finalists → Clutch / G2 / Sortlist for the reviews.

-• Researching a niche under 100 agencies in detail → Manual research, no tool beats your judgment at low volumes.
+• Researching a niche under 100 agencies in detail → Manual research.

 • Continuously refreshed account intelligence on a named-account list → LinkedIn Sales Navigator.